koussayinsat12/EIF/README.md

 # EIF
 Extended Isolation Forest
-the notebook EIF.ipynb illustrate the difference in performance between EIF and iForest
+EIF.ipynb illustrate the difference in performance between EIF and iForest